 What can you do?

 You can always talk to your friends, your teacher, a teaching assistant, Head of Year or any member of the school leadership team.
-Mrs Jackson our Family Engagement Professional is always a good person to talk to, or there are the ladies in the office.
+Miss Marie Featherstone our Safeguarding and Pastoral Support Manager is always a good person to talk to, or there are the ladies in the office.

 If you prefer to write things down instead, then you can do so and put it in your classes 'Worry Box'.
 Your teacher will find a good time to talk to you about any worries when no one else is around to try to help you feel happier!